 How To Use

 - Add 1 tsp of Indian gooseberry powder to a glass of warm water.
-(You could also make your own Indian
+(You could also make your own Indian gooseberry powder by drying and powdering the fruit.)

 - Drink this water every morning on an empty stomach and reap the benefits.